TrueBlocks/trueblocks-core/README.md

 ![GitHub forks](https://img.shields.io/github/forks/Great-Hill-Corporation/trueblocks-core?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/trueblocks?style=social)

-TrueBlocks allows you to build local-first, fully-decentralized applications using data directly from an Ethereum node.
-It does this through two mechanisms:
+Build local-first, fully-decentralized applications using data directly from an Ethereum node.
+TrueBlocks works through two mechanisms:

-1. A lightning-fast index of every appearance of every addresses on the chain, and
+* A lightning-fast index of every appearance of every addresses on the chain, and
-2. A binary cache of only the data your application extracts.
+* A binary cache of only the data your application extracts.

-Local-first means your application is **private by default**, the client-side cache means your application is **fast**, and *extraction-on-demand* means your application will remain **minimal**.
+Local-first means your application is **private by default**.
+The client-side cache means your application is **fast**.  *Extraction-on-demand* means your application remains **minimal**.

 [How does TrueBlocks Work?](./docs/FAQ.md#how-it-works)

 ## Prerequisites
----

-Before building TrueBlocks, you need to make sure you have `git`, `cmake`, `clang-format`, and `go` available.
+Before building TrueBlocks, you need to have `git`, `cmake`, `clang-format`, and `go` available.

-Follow [these instructions](https://golang.org/doc/install) for installing `golang` on your system.
+To install `golang` on your system, follow [these instructions](https://golang.org/doc/install).

-Complete these commands to install `git`, `cmake`, and `clang-format`:
+To install `git`, `cmake`, and `clang-format`, run these commands.

-#### On Linux:
+### On Linux

 ```[shell]
 sudo apt install build-essential git cmake python python-dev libcurl3-dev clang-format jq
 ```

-#### On Mac:
+### On Mac

 ```[shell]
 brew install cmake